Ph.D. in Religion and Practice

 - Teach and learn with our renowned faculty and international students from more than twenty countries.

 - Take courses at the member schools of the New York Theological Consortium.

-- Students are required to be on campus for coursework during their first two years (although students may take courses in various formats).
+- Students are required to attend the January session on campus during the first two years of enrollment in the program.